Faustinette/wedmn/README.md

 # WEDMN —  Vessel Destination Prediction

+*This repository contains CODE only; no data or trained checkpoints are included.*
+**THE FULL INPUT DATASET AND TRAINED MODEL CHECKPOINTS IS AVAILABLE TO EXAMINERS ON REQUEST DUE TO DATASET**

 Clean, git-uploadable migration of `Main_forGitHub.ipynb`.
 Every notebook cell is preserved **verbatim** (each file marks its source cells), and the runner